 Introduction To Routing Protocol

-In computer networks, the two main important components are the source and destination.
+The two main essential components in computer networks are the source and destination.
 The information should be communicated from source to destination from time to time.
 There are many paths in which the data can be transferred.
-The process of selection of best path over other paths is known are routing; this can be done by software programmed devices known as protocols.
+Routing refers to the selection process of choosing the best path over other paths; protocols, which are software-programmed devices, can perform this task.
 Standard protocols help to find the best route to ensure good data transfer.
-The data packets that have to be sent will also be provided with some information to find the best routing protocol.
+The system also provides the data packets that need sending with information to identify the best routing protocol.

 The main purpose of routing protocols is to know about all the existing networking routes and make correct decisions.
 Some examples of common routing protocols are RIP, EIGRP, IGRP, BGP, IS-IS, etc.,